folio-org/personal-data-disclosure/PERSONAL_DATA_DISCLOSURE.md

 * Logging
 * Sending to an external piece of infrastructure such as a queue (e.g. Kafka), search engine (e.g. Elasticsearch), distributed table, etc.

-## Personal Data Stored by This Module
+## Personal Data used by This Module
 - [ ] This module does not store any personal data.
 - [ ] This module provides [custom fields](https://github.com/folio-org/folio-custom-fields).
 - [ ] This module stores fields with free-form text (tags, notes, descriptions, etc.)
 - [ ] This module caches personal data
+- [ ] This module logs personal data (please indicate which log levels include PII)
+- [ ] This module transmits personal data (including queues, additional databases, etc.)
 ---
 - [ ] First name
 - [ ] Last name